MaiHenry/Web-development-and-Api-Design/README.md

 5. Start both the client and server concurrently using `npm run dev`.
 6. Run tests with `npm test` to ensure everything is set up correctly.

+To activate the full functionality of the application, add all necessary .env variables.

 ## Testing

 - Comprehensive tests are written using Jest.